 1933 Yoko Ono Japanese-born artist, musician, widow of John Lennon.

 1931 Toni Morrison (Chloe Anthony Wofford), American Nobel-Pulitzer-winning author.
 Writings: Song of Solomon (1978), Beloved (1987, Pulitzer), and Jazz (1992).
 She was the first black American to win the Nobel Prize in literature (1993).

 1920 Eddie Donald Slovik d.
-1945 American Army private, the only U.S. soldier executed for desertion during World War II, and the first since the Civil War.
+1945 American Army private.
+He was the only U.S. soldier executed for desertion during World War II, and the first since the Civil War.

 1862 Charles Michael Schwab d.
 1939 American industrialist.
 Starting out in the steel industry as a stake driver, he rose to president of Carnegie Steel (1897-1901), president of U.S. Steel (1901-03), and chairman of Bethlehem Steel (1903 et seq.).